DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 }
 ```

-Here it is clear that we must supply a `Bar` as we are unable to construct the class without it.
+Here, it is clear that we must supply a `Bar` as we are unable to construct the class without it.

 #### Field Annotations

-While annotations on fields seem convenient they mean that the dependency will not be visible in the public api.
+While annotations on fields seem convenient they mean that the dependency will not be visible in the public API.
 They also tie construction of your class to the frameworks that understand them and prevent fields from being made final.

 Field annotations should not be used.